Linneus/PlatinumAPManual/README.md

 ## Downloading and Using the Randomizer

-Next, download the most recent version of Universal Pokémon Randomizer ZX from [this link](https://github.com/Ajarmar/universal-pokemon-randomizer-zx/releases), and open the program with the launcher file.
+Next, a modified version of [Universal Pokémon Randomizer ZX](https://github.com/Ajarmar/universal-pokemon-randomizer-zx) is included with the download.
+Open the program with the launcher file.
 In the top right, click “Open ROM” and open your modified ROM.

 ![an image of the Universal Pokémon Randomizer ZX UI, showing "Support: Unofficial ROM"](https://lh7-rt.googleusercontent.com/docsz/AD_4nXdYFKFQfgvMwvGgbo9k2qvpq6Ml5RRJI_WBcPipHJXbDgRhXartMlt5mWmQjCgu-6AC6C-MH0wXmEHlskqAokVm5DnlO_QvJzXHupBhlvOdMHJKK2Sr8epyUdAkXsyxyPgpylwrT9rH-bK2ff2uAjr1abE?key=QmhoNGvKP18WJBxH2sPV0g)